rhowlader5750/CPE-322/README.md

-# CPE 322:Engineering Desgin VI
+# EE 322: Engineering Design VI

 ## Generally going to be used for classwork